 fbpx

-The IT industry must do more for disabled people - Part 8
+The IT industry must do more for disabled people - Part Eight

-In his latest blog Chris Winter argues that a lack of awareness of the disabled is a factor in low levels of digital accessibility
+In his latest blog Chris Winter argues that a lack of awareness of how disabled people use computers is a factor in low levels of digital accessibility.

 LEO National Lottery Heritage Fund Event